Lyn McLain: Career

+Death

+Lyn McLain died on October 25, 2023, at the age of 95.

 Honors

-McLain has received local, national, and international awards for music performances, music education and curriculum development from numerous government, social, and civic organizations as well as national and international media for providing opportunities for young musicians.
+McLain received local, national, and international awards for music performances, music education and curriculum development from numerous government, social, and civic organizations as well as national and international media for providing opportunities for young musicians.
 McLain was profiled in the PBS program Searching for Heroes in 1996.